 If you’re considering video interviews, you need to find a video recruitment platform that allows for both pre-recorded and live video interviews—especially if you start getting many applications.

-Discover what RecRight can do for you.
-Read about our product here.
+Discover what Recright can do for you.
+Read why you should choose Recright here.

 The best option is a tool that allows you to perform all required tasks within the same platform.
 For example, having all the relevant tools for tracking candidates and commenting on their applications and progress within the same system is a factor that can make the process smoother.